-Minimum impact suppression is an increased emphasis to do the job of suppressing a wildland fire while maintaining a high standard of caring for the land.
-Actual fire conditions and your good judgement will dictate the actions you take.
+Minimum impact suppression is an increased emphasis to suppress a wildland fire while maintaining a high standard of caring for the land.
+Actual fire conditions and good judgement will dictate the actions taken.
 Consider what is necessary to safely manage the incident .